ZhongZeng/Equity-Portfolio-Management-and-Valuation-Platform/code/README.md

 This fold contains all C++ files for this platform.
-The code can run on Visual Stuio 2015.
+The code can be run on Visual Stuio 2015.